What is the Behavior Intervention Team?

-In addition the Team may call upon others that can be helpful in sharing unique perspectives of the individual in crisis.
-These individuals may be the Director of Student Activities, Coordinator of Veteran Affairs, Coordinator of Case Management (Dean of Students Office), and the S.A.P.
-Counselor.
+In addition the Team may call upon others that can be helpful in sharing unique perspectives of the student in crisis.
+These students may be the Director of Student Activities, Coordinator of Veteran Affairs, Coordinator of Case Management (Office of Student Rights and Responsibilities).

 Within the parameters of existing state and federal statutes, the members the Team shall have access to all pertinent records and information, held within each member's department, which would aid the Team in fully investigating, reviewing and determining a course of action to properly resolve incidents reported to the Team.
 Team files shall be maintained by the Dean of Students.